electrovir/functional-element/packages/element-vir/README.md

 Define element inputs by using `defineElement` to define a declarative element.
 Pass your input type as a generic to the `defineElement` call.
 Then call _that_ with the normal definition input (like when using `defineElementNoInputs`).

-To use an element's inputs for use in its template, grab `inputs` from `renderCallback`'s parameters and interpolate it into your HTML template:
+To use an element's inputs for use in its template, grab `inputs` from `render`'s parameters and interpolate it into your HTML template:

 <!-- example-link: src/readme-examples/my-with-inputs.element.ts -->